NACLab/ngc-learn/docs/modeling/neurons.md

 (ordinary) differential equation, which depends on the type of neuronal cell and dynamics under consideration.

-## Rate-coded / Real-valued Neurons
+## Graded, Real-valued Neurons

+This family of neuronal cells adheres to dynamics or performs calculations utilizing graded (real-valued/continuous) values; in other words, they do not produce any discrete signals or action potential values.

 ### The Rate Cell